Dewei-Hou/EC-Based-Color-Correction/README.md

 Color correction for multiple images.

-An example of our algorithm effects is demonstrated below:
+An example of our algorithm's effect is demonstrated below:
 ![alt text](sample.png)